 - India’s navigation satellite systems, led by ISRO, provide accurate geospatial positioning and timing services.

-Positioning Satellite System of Foreign Countries
+Positioning Satellite Systems of Foreign Countries

-Satellites for Military Purpose by ISRO
+Satellites for Military Purposes by ISRO

 - India has around 15 military satellites supporting defense operations.
 Key ones include GSAT-7 (Rukmini), launched in 2013 for naval communication, covering the Indian Ocean Region.
 GSAT-7A, launched in 2018, enhances Air Force capabilities, and GSAT-7R will replace Rukmini for naval use.